Australia—Agriculture and Veterinary Science

 - Research Your Destination

-- Apartments are furnished, have a fully-equipped kitchen and are centrally located or are conveniently located near public transit routes.
+- Accommodations vary by placement location.
+In the city, students may be in furnishes apartments that have a fully-equipped kitchen and are centrally located or are conveniently located near public transit routes.
 Internet access and on-site laundry facilities varies from apartment to apartment.

-- Participants should be open to living and working in the location where the most suitable placement is found in order to gain the best career-building experience available, whether that be Brisbane or Sydney.
+- Participants should be open to living and working in the location where the most suitable placement is found in order to gain the best career-building experience available.

 UC Davis reserves the right to change the accommodation location(s).
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners, central heat and other modern conveniences may not be available in all locations.